EJEP/trinket-fan-controller/README.md

 Timer 0 on the ATtiny85 is used, as it allows for Phase Correct PWM mode which is important to use for motor control (according to the internet).

-Want: Phase correct PWM, to use OCR0A to control frequency, OCB to control duty cycle.

 We need to select the PWM frequency (25KHz for the fan), and be able to set the duty cycle based on a potentiometer reading.
 OutputCompare A (OCA) is used to set the frequency, OutputCompare B (OCB) to control the duty cycle.
 The PWM frequncy is given by the below equation:

 Frequency = CPU frequency / prescaler / (OCR0A + 1) / 2